-MAT 106 Mathematics for Elementary Teachers II 3-0-3 (IAI M1 903) Continuation of MAT 105.
+MAT 106 Mathematics for Elementary Teachers II 3-0-3

+(IAI M1 907) Continuation of MAT 105.
 Concepts from number theory, probability, statistics, geometry, measurement, and non-metric geometry.
 Satisfies the general education requirements only for students seeking state certification as elementary teachers.
 Prerequisite: passage of a computational mastery test, MAT 097 with grade of C or higher (or high school equivalent), and either MAT 086, MAT 098, or MAT 099 with grade of C or higher or assessment.
 S

-MAT 107 General Education Mathematics 3-0-3 (IAI M1 904) For non-mathematics, non-science, and nonbusiness majors, mathematical reasoning and solving real-life problems using logic and set theory, mathematics of finance, probability, and statistics.
-Prerequisites: MAT 071 with a grade of C or higher or the following: MAT 097 with grade of C or higher (or high school equivalent) and either MAT 086, MAT 098, or MAT 099 with grade of C or higher or assessment.
+MAT 107 General Education Mathematics

+(IAI M1 904) For non-mathematics, non-science, and nonbusiness majors, mathematical reasoning and solving real-life problems using logic and set theory, mathematics of finance, probability, and statistics.
+Prerequisites: MAT 071 with a grade of C or higher, or MAT 072 with grade of C or higher, or the following: MAT 097 with grade of C or higher (or high school equivalent) and either MAT 086 or MAT 098 with grade of C or higher or assessment.
 F S Su

-MAT 108 Introduction to Applied Statistics 3-0-3 (IAI M1 902) Basic statistical principles, graphic presentation, descriptive measures of central tendency, dispersion and location, inferential statistics and hypothesis testing, analysis and inference of linear correlation coefficient, and slope of regression line.
+MAT 108 Introduction to Applied Statistics 3-0-3

+(IAI M1 902) Basic statistical principles, graphic presentation, descriptive measures of central tendency, dispersion and location, inferential statistics and hypothesis testing, analysis and inference of linear correlation coefficient, and slope of regression line.
 Credit not given for both MAT 108 and MAT 160.
-Prerequisites: MAT 071 with grade of C or higher or the following: MAT 097 with grade of C or higher (or high school equivalent) and either MAT 086, MAT 098, or MAT 099 with grade of C or higher or assessment.
+Prerequisites: MAT 071 with grade of C or higher, or MAT 072 with grade of C or higher, or the following: MAT 097 with grade of C or higher (or high school equivalent) and either MAT 086, or MAT 098 with grade of C or higher or assessment.
 F S Su